Friday 5’s – Timescales

 Don’t leave them in limbo!
-Call them from time to time, suggest meeting for a coffee, and take the time to chat through interesting things currently happening within the organisation.
+Call them from time to time, suggest meeting for a coffee, and take the time to chat about interesting things currently happening within the organisation.

 Make them feel part of the team already!

-So many factors impact on your ability to fill a role; candidate availability, skills, competition and not least the fickleness of human nature.
-Badly managed timescales affect all of these negatively and is an area where employers can exert control so whilst it may only be one aspect of recruitment its implications are far reaching.
+So many factors impact your ability to fill a role; candidate availability, skills, competition and not least the fickleness of human nature.
+Badly managed timescales affect all of these negatively and are an area where employers can exert control so whilst it may only be one aspect of recruitment its implications are far-reaching.